melbournebioinformatics/MelBioInf_docs/docs/tutorials/git/git.md

 Because of that, let's practice **reviewing** a pull request, that is, the scenario where someone would submit a pull request to our repository.

 ???+ question "Reviewing a pull request"
+    1. Create a new branch called `add-name` using the following command: `git checkout -b add-name`.
-    1. Create a file named `CONTRIBUTORS.txt` and add a line with your name to it.
-Add and commit the changes, and push to your fork.
+    2. Create a file named `CONTRIBUTORS.txt` and add a line with your name to it.
+Add and commit the changes, and push to your fork, using the following command: `git push --set-upstream origin add-name`
-    2. Find someone that has forked the same repository as you have (either Python or R).
+    3. Find someone that has forked the same repository as you have (either Python or R).
 Ask a helper if you can't find someone that has cloned the same repository.
-    3. Using the GitHub interface, make a pull request to each other's repository submitting the changes. **Change the destination of your PR by using the dropdown menus above the "Create pull request" button:**
+    4. Using the GitHub interface, make a pull request to each other's repository submitting the changes. **Change the destination of your PR by using the dropdown menus above the "Create pull request" button.** Make sure you make the pull request to your partner's fork, and to the `add-name` branch.

     ![](./media/PR_base_repository.png)